mapact/personal-growth-log/README.md

 1. HTML and CSS for frontend web design
 2. Flexbox for website to be responsive
 3. MEN (MongoDB, Express, Node.JS)to design backend for application
     a.
-MongoDB for db - deployed on Azure with MongoDB Atlas
+MongoDB Atlas Cluster, to store database.
+It is hosted on Azure
     b.
 Express for controller and repository
     c. node.JS
 4. chart.js to show the time graph of learning